unlhcc/puppet-infiniband/README.md

 ##### `log_num_mtt`

 Sets the mlx4_core module's 'log_num_mtt' value.
-Defaults to 'UNSET'.
+Defaults to undef.

-When the value is 'UNSET' the value is determined using the `calc_log_num_mtt` parser function.
+When the value is undef the value is determined using the `calc_log_num_mtt` parser function.

 ##### `log_mtts_per_seg`

-Sets the mlx4_core module's 'log_mtts_per_seq' value.
-Defaults to '3'.
+Sets the mlx4\_core module's 'log_mtts_per_seq' value.
+Defaults to 3.

 ##### `interfaces`